-Parental consent is required for all assessments that do not form part of the regular school program.
+Parent/guardian consent is required for all assessments that do not form part of the regular school program.
 These assessments include: individual in-school assessments, speech assessments, occupational therapy assessments, behavioral, psychological, psychiatric and intellectual assessments.
 Medical assessments are usually arranged between the family and the physician.

 Other than tests used for educational assessments given by the Special Education Resource Teacher, all other assessments and diagnoses are provided by various support agencies through their employment of qualified professionals.
-The main support agencies are: Rural Children's Services Partnership, Community Care Access Centers, Lakehead Regional Family Center, George Jeffery Treatment Center, North of Superior Counseling Programs, Family Physicians and medical specialists.
+The main support agencies are: Rural Children's Services Partnership, Northwest LHIN, Lakehead Regional Family Center, George Jeffery Treatment Center, Dilico, Tikinagan Child and Family Services, North of Superior Counseling Programs, Family Physicians and medical specialists.